mrange/hron/languages/javascript/readme.md

 >grunt
 ```

 To publish a new nodejs package execute the line below.
-Remember to update version information first though otherwise npm will complain.
+Remember to update version information in package.json first though otherwise npm will complain.

 ```Batchfile
 >npm publish
 ```

-Version information is currently duplicated in two places:
- - package.json (version tag)
- - hron.js (header)

 Possible improvements
 ----------------------------